aburrell/apexpy/docs/maintenance.rst

 -----------------------

 After updating the IGRF coefficients file the ``apexsh.dat`` file needs to be rebuilt.
-This file is what makes apexpy so perfromant.
+This file is what makes apexpy perfromant.
 For more details, see Emmert et al. [2010] [1]_.

 Updating ``apexsh.dat`` is done by modifying and building the fortran source code